frederic-perez/AmE-dictionary/data/dictionary.md

 __rigor__ _n_ :two::hammer:
 __rigorous__ _adj_ :dart::two::hammer:
 __rigors__ _n_
-__rile__ _v_ :six: (riles, riled, rile up) Make (someone) annoyed or irritated. _A tactic often intended to rile pitchers._ _Of all the things to get riled up about right now, Cam Newton’s touchdown dance ought to be at the bottom of the list._ :es: sacar de quicio
+__rile__ _vt_ :seven: (riles, riled, rile up) __1__ To irritate or vex.
+Make (someone) annoyed or irritated. _Syn_ nettle, chafe, provoke, annoy, irk _A tactic often intended to rile pitchers._ _Of all the things to get riled up about right now, Cam Newton’s touchdown dance ought to be at the bottom of the list._ :es: sacar de quicio
 __rim__ _n_ _Utah missed shots at the rim and turned the ball over 18 times._
 __rimless__ _adj_ _Rimless glasses._
 __rind__ _n_ :two::hammer: _The color of rind._